turbot/flowpipe-docs/docs/reference/config-files/connection_import/index.md

 connection.slack.slack
 ```

-and they will have the same attributes as the native Flowpipe connection types:
+and they will have the same attributes as the native Tailpipe connection types:

 ```hcl
 connection.gcp.gcp_dev_aaa.access_token